Looking for extra cash for the summer, get $500-$50,000 from Fairstone by May 31 and you won’t have to make a loan payment until July!

-Whole life insurance, on the other hand, may be a great option if you like the idea of having your premiums go towards building cash value.
+Whole life insurance, on the other hand, maybe a great option if you like the idea of having your premiums go towards building cash value.
 You can also add to the death benefit or tap into your cash value if you need to borrow money.

 If you want assurance knowing that your loved ones will be financially protected for your entire life, then a whole life insurance policy may be a consideration.
-While you may have to pay more upfront, you may see savings over the long run if you want a policy that’s in effect for many years.
+While you may have to pay more upfront, you may see savings over the long run if you want a policy that’s been in effect for many years.